Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes: Method

 \section{Method}

 We present our PEBAL in this section (see Fig.~\ref{fig:model}), where we first describe the dataset, then introduce abstention learning and EBM.
-Next, we present the loss function to train the model, followed by the training and inference procedures, where we describe our AnomalyMix, which is a new way of forming the dataset of outlier samples.
+Next, we present the loss function to train the model, followed by the training and inference procedures.